What is an Interview?

 Be honest.
 However, be aware of any HR policy that the organization may have related to relatives working in the organization.

 11. What compensation are you expecting?

 Do not reveal what’s in your mind straight away!
 It can backfire.
+(Remember, negotiating to earn your worth is tricky.)
 Instead, try to duck such interview questions while gaining some insight from the interviewer.
 Ask about the salary range in the job position.
 Put across the message that you would certainly like a competitive compensation package.

 12. Are you a team player?

 Say a big YES in answer to this.
 Saying no, of course, is going to make it tough for you.

 However, substantiate your YES with examples from your experience, where you worked in a team, what were your contributions and how well did you perform.